Kickboxer

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Kurt chooses to stay in Thailand and submit to Xian's brutal training regimen.
 He abandons his old life and enters the world of traditional Muay Thai., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Kurt wins a major underground fight, proving he has the skills.
+The analysis reveals that this crucial beat Kurt wins a major underground fight, proving he has the skills.
 Xian agrees he's ready to challenge Tong Po.
 Kurt believes victory is within reach, but Tong Po's camp becomes aware of the threat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Kurt devises a plan to save Mylee and fight Tong Po honestly.
 He synthesizes his American fighting spirit with Thai discipline and his love for Mylee with his duty to Eric.
 He enters the final fight transformed., demonstrating the transformation achieved throughout the journey.